edespino/cloudberry-site/docs/sys-utilities/gpstate.md

 # gpstate

-Shows the status of a running Cloudberry Database system.
+Shows the status of a running Apache Cloudberry system.

 ## Synopsis